Rlambier25/JS-Week1-codeReview/README.md

 ## Known Bugs

-No known bugs at this moment in time.
+Still trying to get .gitignore file to comply with github.
+Finished on home computer and having unknown issues.
 If you locate an error please email me at Rlambier46@gmail.com

 ## Support and contact details